syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### tabs.groups.content.groups.customToolTip `object`
 {:#members:tabs-groups-content-groups-customtooltip}

 Provides custom tooltip for button, split button, dropdown list, toggle button, custom controls in the sub groups.
-Text and html support are also provided for title and content.
+Text and HTML support are also provided for title and content.

 #### Default Value: